Initiatives to Respect Human Rights

 We conduct human rights due diligence through our Human Rights Expert Committee (chaired by the officer in charge of human resources) and the Supply Chain Management Expert Committee (chaired by the head of the Procurement Division) on the executive side.
 These committees also strive to resolve human rights issues across our supply chains, and to promote human rights awareness.

 Since formulating the Human Rights Policy in FY2011, we have promoted various initiatives relating to human rights due diligence and worked to put systems in place.
 Then, in FY2022 we created a medium-term roadmap for the whole Group.
-In line with the roadmap, in FY2023 we started trials to expand our initiatives to our Group companies in Japan and to conduct human rights monitoring of our major business segments with a view to establishing systems.
+In line with the roadmap, we are monitoring human rights risks in key business divisions and rolling out initiatives implemented by Obayashi Corporation to its group companies.
 We continue to promote initiatives for upholding human rights based on the roadmap.

 Main human rights issues: